Can sleep deprivation make you hungry?

 Have you ever struggled through your morning routine and found your stomach grumbling more frequently?
 Or noticed that you seem to crave sugary, carbohydrate-rich treats such as cakes, doughnuts or crisps?

-Well, it turns out these cravings might not be just your stomach begging for some food.
-A lot of evidence has emerged that supports the idea of there being a direct correlation between your sleep patterns and your eating habits, with the National Sleep Foundation suggesting that those who don’t get enough sleep consume up to 300 extra calories a day and twice as much fat as someone who is managing to get the recommended 8 hours!
+Well, it turns out these cravings might not be your stomach just begging for some food.
+A lot of evidence has emerged that supports the idea of there being a direct correlation between your sleep patterns and your eating habits.
+Research has found that a lack of sleep alters the brain's reward systems and induces cravings for unhealthy foods.1 Also, The National Sleep Foundation suggests that those who don't get enough sleep consume up to 300 extra calories a day and twice as much fat as someone who is managing to get the recommended 8 hours!
+2

 But why is this the case and how does sleep deprivation really affect your appetite?
-In order to examine this complicated relationship I’m going to have to take a look at something that may surprise you – your hormones!
+In order to examine this complicated relationship further, I'm going to have a look at:

 How does a lack of sleep affect your hormones?

-When it comes to your appetite, though, there are a few hormones that really do matter; ghrelin, insulin, cortisol and leptin.
-These four hormones help to rouse your appetite and regulate your metabolism.
-Ghrelin and leptin in particular play an important role in controlling and appeasing your appetite respectively.
+Some hormones really do matter when it comes to your appetite, including ghrelin, insulin, cortisol and leptin.
+These four hormones help to rouse and appease your appetite and regulate your metabolism.

 The vicious cycle of not sleeping and overeating

-So we’ve established the link between not sleeping and overeating but unfortunately, that’s only the start of your problems.
-Not only can a lack of sleep cause you to overeat, overeating in itself can cause you to experience a variety of sleep problems, forming a vicious cycle that can be hard to escape from.
+So, we've established the link between not sleeping and overeating but unfortunately, that's only the start of your problems.
+Not only can a lack of sleep cause you to overeat, overeating itself can cause you to experience a variety of sleep problems, forming a vicious circle from which it can be hard to escape.

 For example, if you are overeating during the day, the chances are you will be snacking on sugary foods and carbohydrates.
 These types of foods are usually processed and high in refined sugars, which can upset your nervous system and make it difficult to relax, especially if you've been munching away close to your bed time.